openmfp/portal-ui-lib/docs/readme-nodes-configuration.md

 - **configurationMissing** - allows to show a "configuration missing" page based on the [context](./readme-luigi-context.md).
 In this field, a [JMESPath](https://jmespath.org/specification.html) query can be defined.
 When it evaluates to `true`, the "configuration missing" page will be shown, otherwise the normal page.

+- **networkVisibility** - if set to `internal`, the node is replaced by a "VPN needed" page when the user is not on the corporate network.
+See [the `no-vpn` web component](./readme-web-components-customizations.md#the-no-vpn-web-component).

 - **configurationHint** - Allows to customise the "configuration missing" page with an extension specific hint.

 - **configurationLink** - Allows to customise the "configuration missing" page with an extension specific link.